Genetic tests miss “invisible” mutations that cause disease and neurological disorders

 But some disorders that were widely expected to have some kind of genetic basis — like types of autism or congenital heart disease — have proved harder to crack.
 Often, the few genes that have been found fail to explain a huge number of cases that lack them.

 But a new study in a Nature journal suggests there may be a whole universe of mutations, called epivariations, that are invisible to ordinary genetic testing but can still cause congenital diseases and neurodevelopmental disorders.

 Mutation 101: (You may read this part in Patrick Stewart’s voice.)
 Human DNA is the code for building a person.
 It is written using four molecular bases, represented by the letters A, C, T, and G. These letters spell out the “words” (or genes) that tell your body what kind of proteins to make—and where, when, and how often.

 “Mutation” typically means a random change in DNA letters — a typo, missing word, duplicate page, or section pasted into the wrong chapter.
 Usually, these changes are harmless, but sometimes they can cause disease or developmental problems.

 Reading It Back: Thanks to next generation DNA sequencing, scientists can now easily read every single letter in your genetic code — all three billion of them.
 Ten years ago, sequencing a genome like that cost $10 million; today, it costs about $1,000.*

-But at the same time, individualized genetic sequencing has shown that many patients born with developmental disorders and congenital illness do not seem to have any mutations.
-“Spellcheck found no issues.”
+But at the same time, individualized genetic sequencing has shown that many patients born with developmental disorders and congenital illness do not seem to have any relevant mutations: “Spellcheck found no issues.”